Home > About me

 Body–Mind Gestalt Therapy Training (ongoing)

-LGBTQIA+ Affirmative Psychotherapy Training, Insight NGO, Ukraine (1.5-year program, supervised case work)
+LGBTQIA+ Affirmative Psychotherapy Training, Insight NGO, Ukraine (1.5-year supervised program)

 MAPS MDMA-Assisted Therapy Training for PTSD (2023)